hrishika-er/codTech1/README.md

 2.Company:CodTech
 3.ID:CT4SQL4338
 4.Domain:SQL
 5.Duration:july to August
+6.MENTOR:Muzammil Ahmed
-6.Overview Of the project
+7.Overview Of the project
 a.PROJECT:LIBRARY MANAGEMENT SYSTEM
 b.
 OBJECTIVE:
 Create a database for managing a library's book inventory, members, and